 - Build bootable media containing Windows Preinstallation Environment (PE), Image Builder Wizard, and a collection of componentized features and driver packages.

-- Restart the device, install, and customize the OS image.
+- Restart the device, install it, and customize the OS image.

 - You can generalize and deploy.
 After you create a master image that has all the settings and software that you want, you can now run Sysprep to generalize the image.
 After that capture the image to a WIM file by using a tool named ImageX.
 This WIM file can be deployed to multiple computers.